jamesmontemagno/MeetupManager/README.md

 As a user group organizer of ([Seattle Mobile .NET Developers Group](http://www.meetup.com/SeattleMobileDevelopers/)) I found our right away that there was an issue with finding out not only how many people attended the event but also who was there.
 I thought that there had to be a better way of checking people in at the door and the using this data to do giveaways as well.
 After realizing that Meetup.com had a great restful API that I could tap into I spent my holiday break between Dec 24th and Dec 30th to create Meetup Manager v1.

 ## How much code is shared?
-To be honest 73%+ of the code will be shared between all platforms.
-While currently only the Android version is complete all of the Models, Services, View Models, and tons of helper classes are all found in one single PCL library.
-I should be able to pull in the iOS UI in another week.
-(I am more comfortable with Android which is why I started there).
+I have included an "Analysis Project", which will count the shared lines of code.
+70%+ of the code is shared between projects.
+All of the Models, Services, View Models, and tons of helper classes are all found in one single PCL library.
+The major difference is in both iOS and Android I have some custom views which act as the platform specific code.
+I am not counting any plugins that handle platform specific code for me since I did not have to write it.
+You can find a full breakdown of shared code on ([Google Drive](https://docs.google.com/spreadsheet/ccc?key=0Aj1h7Abl0UIAdExNdHdSb093RDBnSkZ0SWZLSld1MEE&usp=sharing))

-Using

 ## What technology is used?
 Everything is written in C# with Xamarin with a base PCL library.
 This project couldn't have been done without the following: